kelseyabreu/biomastersCampaign/README.md

 ANCIENT PARROT:
 "You understand well.
 But you seek something more, yes?
 You seek answers.
 Continue your journey.
-Seek the younger ones first.
+Seek the young first.
 They will teach you survival.
 Then seek the ancient ones.
 They will teach you wisdom."
 ```